Nikhil-wrench/open_mustang/mustang_core/README.md

 - An abstract class annotated with `appModel`
 - Model name should start with `$`
 - Initialize fields with `InitField` annotation
+- Serialize field with a different name using `WireNameField` annotation
 - Methods/Getters/Setters are `NOT` supported inside `Model` classes
 - If a field should be excluded when a `Model` is persisted to disk, annotate that field with `SerializeField(false)`